QCaudron/iterated-inference-pipeline/README.md

 - SymPy: http://sympy.org/

-##Creating and installing plom python package (containing the C code as package data)
+##Creating and installing the python package (containing the C code as package data)

 At the root of the repo run: